 Sitting on a Shelf With Candy Canes looking Christmassy.

+Hanging Out in the Bathroom and Plastering the place with Bows.
 This was actually more complex then I expected!
 The bows just would not stay on and were dropping off everywhere!
 By the morning there was basically a pile of gift bows on the bench top.

 Elvey was hanging on the shower screen, but kindly offered the children the candy canes for a Christmas snack.